truenas/documentation/content/TrueCommand/API/reporting.md

 ## Types of widgets
 All widget options **must** contain a field called "type" which is set to one of the following options:

-* "chart" : A graphical chart of information
+* "chart" : A graphical chart of information.
-* "list" : An auto-generated list of information
+* "list" : An auto-generated list of information.
 * "text" : Simple text which should be shown.
 Supports some basic rules for inserting information such as timestamps automatically.

-Details for these types of widgets are included below
+Details for these types of widgets are included below:

 ### Chart Widgets